It doesn't feel good to be called a bully. It means that someone doesn't like the way you behave towards them.

 Think about your behaviour

 Think about how you were acting.
-What was your face and body showing?
+What were your face and body showing?
 Think about why you acted this way.
 Were you:

 - angry with someone?